|

 of delay lines between array elements, so the delay in electrical degrees is virtually

-constant for all frequencies within the bandwidth
+constant for all frequencies

 - wideband delay compensation in electromagnetic cloaking media